Updated: Feb 18

 So how do you plan a wedding if you are an introvert?
-First, you will want to reduce the amount of upcoming pressure you are soon to feel with planning.
+First, you will want to reduce the amount of upcoming pressure you will soon feel with planning.
 This is where I suggest you start with a planner.
 There will be hundreds, yes, hundreds of complex decisions to be made during the planning process; meanwhile, lots of family and friends will be questioning your every choice.
 Avoid the drama by adding an objective ally to help will keep the questions to a minimum.

 And you can shake things up like the couple I mentioned earlier and skipped the wedding party.
 This means fewer opinions immediately.
 You can avoid having a huge entourage shadowing you and drawing more attention to your every move.
-It is also a relief to friends and family who were not looking forward to buying David’s Bridal new arrival of bridesmaid dress or tux rental.
+It is also a relief to friends and family who were not looking forward to buying David’s Bridal recent arrival of bridesmaid dress or tux rental.
 It can be costly to be at a wedding, so it can be a win/win situation for all to avoid the huge wedding party.

 Ultimately there is no wrong way to the wedding.
 So don’t feel bad for skipping out on wedding day traditions if they make you uncomfortable.
-Instead, keep the focus of your wedding day on, making it a special experience for you and your love.
+Instead, keep the focus of your wedding day on, making it a unique experience for you and your love.

 Entyse Lyfe is here to guide you in deciding what ceremony is right for you as a couple during these funky times.
 There are so many options and so many details to sort out.
-Our goal is to give you the wedding of your dreams.
-Register for an online Wedding Workshop with us to learn more.
+Our goal is to help you achieve the wedding of your dreams.
+Please register for an online Wedding Workshop with us to learn more.